coaching-team/budget-squad/README.md

 This repository is contributed to through Pull Requests with either the Shared Repository or Fork and Pull model.
 https://github.blog/2015-01-21-how-to-write-the-perfect-pull-request/

+Feature branches should be named starting with the Jira Issue Key and then ~1-10 words describing the feature
+For example: BUD-5-transaction-form-validation

 ## Libraries Used

 React